chrialonso/cypher-offline/README.md

 - **Category Organization** - Organize credentials by type
 - **Favorites Organization** - Organize credentials by favorites

+## Security Design

+- **Account Creation & Trust Based Access**
+  On first launch, Cypher detects whether its directory has user data.
+  If no user data exists, it displays a welcome page for creating the first account.
+  Once that initial account is created, new accounts **cannot** be added from the login screen, they must be added manually by the original user.
+  This prevents unauthorized users from creating accounts on someone else’s machine and accessing encrypted data.
+  The GUI does not expose a way to view or access other users’ credentials, maintaining separation between accounts.

+- **Independent Instances**
+  Cypher Offline is self-contained, meaning each Cypher folder maintains its own encrypted database and configuration files.
+  This allows multiple independent installations on the same computer.
+For example, separate Cypher folders for different users without sharing data or credentials between them.

+- **Master Password–Derived Key**
+  Your master password is transformed into a cryptographic key using a key-derivation function (KDF) every time you log in.
+This derived key serves as the master key in the envelope encryption process described below.

+- **Envelope Encryption**
+  Cypher uses two layers of encryption: your passwords are encrypted with a data key, and that data key is encrypted with a master key derived from your password.
+This design provides better key management and an additional layer of security.

 ## Screenshots

 <div align="center">